There are essentially two classes of functions that may be called from the interpreter: intrinsic functions and slang functions.

 called with the symbol qualifier listed first.

-Now consider the implementation of the plot
+Now consider the implementation of the plot function:

 define plot (x, y)